martudev/martudev/README.md

 During the day I work in Software Development, specifically FullStack, I work with technologies such as React from the frontend and NodeJs or Java from the backend

-I am currently learning new technologies such as NextJS and GraphQL
+I am currently learning new technologies such as Svelte and Web3 (Solidity and more)

 If you want to know more about me, here is my CV -- [`https://martuamengual.com`](https://martuamengual.com)